 CEL-SCI expects that significant additional capital will be needed in the future to continue its planned operations.
-To raise additional capital, CEL-SCI may in the future offer additional shares of its common stock or other securities convertible into or exchangeable for the common stock.

-To the extent CEL-SCI raises additional capital by issuing equity securities, the stockholders may experience substantial dilution.
+To raise additional capital, CEL-SCI may in the future offer additional shares of its common stock or other securities convertible into or exchangeable for its common stock.
+To the extent CEL-SCI raises additional capital by issuing equity securities, CEL-SCI's stockholders may experience substantial dilution.
 These sales may result in material dilution to CEL-SCI's existing stockholders and new investors could gain rights superior to existing stockholders.

-CEL-SCI's outstanding options and warrants may adversely affect the trading price of its common stock.
+CEL-SCI's outstanding options, warrants and convertible notes may adversely affect the trading price of its common stock.

-As of September 30, 2016, there were outstanding warrants and options which allow the holders to purchase 86,059,564 shares that may be issued upon the exercise of outstanding warrants, with a weighted average exercise price of \$0.97 per share, and 8,589,287 shares that may be issued upon the exercise of outstanding options, with a weighted average exercise price of \$2.37 per share.
-The outstanding options and warrants could adversely affect the ability of CEL-SCI to obtain future financing or engage in certain mergers or other transactions, since the holders of options and warrants can be expected to exercise them at a time when CEL-SCI may be able to obtain additional capital through a new offering of securities on terms more favorable to CEL-SCI than the terms of the outstanding options and warrants.
-For the life of the options and warrants, the holders have the opportunity to profit from a rise in the market price of its common stock without assuming the risk of ownership.
-The issuance of shares upon the exercise of outstanding options and warrants will also dilute the ownership interests of CEL-SCI's existing stockholders.
+As of September 30, 2017, there were outstanding warrants, convertible notes and options which allow the holders to purchase 11,558,444 shares of common stock that may be issued upon the exercise of outstanding warrants, with a weighted average exercise price of \$8.40 per share, 1,166,106 shares that may be issued upon the conversion of outstanding notes, with a weighted average conversion price of \$1.97 per share and 1,239,844 shares that may be issued upon the exercise of outstanding options, with a weighted average exercise price of \$16.44 per share.
+The outstanding options, notes and warrants could adversely affect the ability of CEL-SCI to obtain future financing or engage in certain mergers or other transactions, since the holders of options and warrants can be expected to exercise them at a time when CEL-SCI may be able to obtain additional capital through a new offering of securities on terms more favorable to CEL-SCI than the terms of the outstanding options and warrants.
+For the life of the options, notes and warrants, the holders have the opportunity to profit from a rise in the market price of its common stock without assuming the risk of ownership.
+The issuance of shares upon the exercise or conversion of outstanding options, notes and warrants will also dilute the ownership interests of CEL-SCI's existing stockholders.